nickitaliano/Data-Visualization-of-Sagebrush-2016-SIAM-Poster-Presentation-and-Archived-Files-/README.md

 # Sagebrush-Data-Visualization/2016-SIAM-Poster-Presentation
-Developed data visualization for research in *Computation for Imaging in Biology* at Manhattan College.
-Prior attempts to create an illustration depicting the unique growth of Artemisia tridentata (Big Sagebrush) were unsuccessful.
-We presented the visualization at the SIAM Annual 2016 National Mathematics Conference.🌵
+Developed data visualization for research in *Computation for Imaging in Biology*.
+We created an illustration depicting the remarkable growth of Big Sagebrush, presenting the visualization at the SIAM Annual 2016 National Conference.🌵